 World Socialist Web Site journalists Susan Allan and Richard Phillips and freelance photographer John Hulme recently visited central Australia to report on the social and political impact of the federal government’s Northern Territory Emergency Response or police/military intervention into Aboriginal communities.
-This is the last in a series of articles, iinterviews and video clips.
+This is the last in a series of articles, interviews and video clips.
 Parts one, two, three, four, five and six were posted on June 21, June 26, July 2, July 15, July 24 and August 6 respectively.
-Click for video interviews one, two, three and four.
+Click here to watch the video interviews.

 When the Howard government announced its NT “intervention” in June last year the overwhelming majority of Aboriginal people recognised that this was one of the most serious assaults on their democratic rights and living standards in more than forty years.
 Many denounced it as a “land grab” by the government and mining companies, and asked why, if Canberra were so concerned about the fate of Aboriginal children, was it necessary to suspend the Racial Discrimination Act and force “income management” on desperately struggling families.

 Despite wall-to-wall media promotion of the NT intervention, many workers in Australia’s urban centres were equally suspicious.
 After more than a decade of political attacks on democratic rights and living standards, fuelled by ongoing lies about the so-called “war on terror,” few believed anything from the Howard government.
 On November 24, 2007, it was swept from office.

 The intervention was not simply invented by the Howard government.
 It codified the demands of key sections of Australian big business and was enthusiastically endorsed by the corporate media, the Labor Party bureaucracy and various well-off Aboriginal entrepreneurs.
 It represented a continuation, albeit in modern form, of the brutal measures enacted against NT Aborigines by pastoralists, mining corporations and other representatives of the profit system for more than two centuries.